On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Abstract

 \section{Abstract}

-In this work, we establish the existence and uniqueness of solutions to McKean-Vlasov stochastic differential equations (SDEs) driven by L\'evy processes with common noise on an infinite time horizon, by means of a contraction mapping principle in the space of probability measures.
-In addition, we analyse the propagation of chaos for L\'evy-driven McKean-Vlasov SDEs in the presence of common noise.
+In this work, we establish the existence and uniqueness of solutions to McKean-Vlasov stochastic differential equations (SDEs) driven by L\'evy processes with common noise, by means of a contraction mapping principle in the space of probability measures.
+In addition, on the infinite time horizon we analyse the propagation of chaos for McKean-Vlasov SDEs driven by L\'evy processes in the presence of common noise, and provide numerical simulations to validate the corresponding model.